 - I can tune out pretty much any type of noise or distraction.
-If you aren't completely focused on the story you're reading, you'll miss details that could be important, which makes comprehension and recall more difficult as you read.
+If you aren’t completely focused on the story you’re reading, you’ll miss details that could be important, which makes comprehension and recall more difficult.
 When you read a lot, you have no choice but to adapt to your surroundings and focus on the story alone, even if that means blocking out noises from kid toys or loud TV shows.
-Being able to concentrate on a book translates to being tuned-in to real-life moments with loved ones, in the classroom, at work, and more when you don’t have a book in your hands.
+Plus, being able to concentrate on a book translates to being tuned-in to real-life moments with loved ones, in the classroom, at work, and more when you don’t have a book in your hands.

-- I have always loved — and been good at — writing.
-Reading is basically the way a writer can “practice” writing without actually writing a word.
-When you read stories constantly, you begin to pick up on the elements of different authors' writing styles that you like or which resonate with you for one reason or another.
+- I have always loved – and been good at – writing.
+Reading is basically a way a writer can “practice” writing without actually writing a word.
+When you read stories constantly, you begin to pick up on the elements of different authors’ writing styles that you like or which resonate with you for one reason or another.
 The more reading you do, the easier it becomes to jot down well-written sentences that provide information and tell a story.
 And going back to having a wide vocabulary, being a human thesaurus makes writing a hell of a lot less boring.

 - I learn something new on every page of every book.
 OK, maybe not every single page, but I definitely gain a lot of knowledge with every book I read.
 Sometimes I learn little things, like the state fish of Hawaii (humuhumunukunukuapua’a), but sometimes I gain knowledge about something on a larger scale, like life during World War II, or about something that directly affects my life, like my career.
 In order to keep growing, you can’t ever stop learning, so even when your school years are far behind you, you can ensure that you learn something new every day through reading.